mnieber/skandha/README.md

 ## Conclusion

-SkandhaJS introduces a lot of new patterns and ideas (that are of course not in fact new) to allow you to put reusable behaviours on top of your existing data-structures.
+SkandhaJS introduces a lot of new patterns and ideas (that are of course not in fact new) to allow you to put generic behaviours on top of your existing data-structures.
 The difference to a more standard approach can feel overwhelming, but it's important to point out the beneficial side effect of separating concerns in a clear and understandable way.
 We could add a `Editing` facet to our code and install a policy that says that changing the highlight disables editing.
 By using facets, we will not be tempted to put